 NOTE: In accordance with the Olmsted Falls Student Discipline Code, a single instance of harassment may result in out-of-school suspension at the discretion of school personnel.

-POSSESSION, USE, AND TRANSMISSION OF TOBACCO SUBSTANCE, VAPOR AND ELECTRONIC CIGARETTES
+POSSESSION, USE, AND TRANSMISSION OF TOBACCO SUBSTANCE, VAPOR AND ELECTRONIC CIGARETTES smoke-free environment.

-The Board of Education is committed to providing students, staff, and visitors with an indoor tobacco and smoke-free environment.
 Providing a non-smoking and tobacco-free environment is consistent with the responsibilities of teachers and staff to be positive role models for our students.